andrelandgraf/andrelandgraf/README.md

 Also, I am a...

-- Fullstack developer from Germany 🇩🇪
+- Full stack developer from Germany 🇩🇪
 - M.Sc. in Information Systems from the TUM 👨‍🎓
 - Remote software engineer at MBRDNA ⭐
 - Developer and maintainer of